 Now that you have a basic understanding of why responsive website design is important and how it works, you might be asking yourself how it affects content population.
 A common misconception surrounding a responsive web design approach is that it requires you to deliver all of your website’s content to the user.
 Responsive web design is about delivering the right content to users based on the context of their interaction.
 It requires an additional content strategy plan, just like a mobile-specific web design approach.
 It flips the paradigm of traditional web design on its head: instead of building a web framework and fitting content to it, content comes first.

 Hopefully this article helped, but if you’re still feeling confused about responsive web design, don’t be afraid to leave a question or comment.
-We’ve recently used responsive web design for one of our clients, Aegis Energy Partners, LLC.
+We’ve recently used responsive custom web design for one of our clients, Aegis Energy Partners, LLC.
 Check it out by visiting their website.
 Also, check out mediaqueri.es for a fantastic collection of responsive web design layouts.

 For more than 27 years, we've worked with thousands (not an exaggeration!) of Denver-area and national business leaders to help them achieve their business goals.
 Are YOU ready to take your website and business to the next level?
 We're here to inspire you to thrive.
 Connect with Webolutions, Denver's leading web design and digital marketing agency, for your FREE consultation with a web development expert.I'm Ready